1. Home

 Saved From Salvage- DIY Valentine Pillow

 The last neutral Valentine decor idea today comes from Regina at Saved From Salvage.
 She made a lovely DIY Valentine Pillow that is SO easy to put together!
 Well, actually, it’s multiple pillows, all with the same Valentine theme.
-Regina shopped her house, looking for pillows and materials that she already had on hand to create these pillows.

 a Valentine pillow DIY from Saved From Salvage